polyline/polyline.github.io/_posts/2017-09-12-Japanese-Restaurant-idiom.markdown

 ### Additional Remark

-The contents of the article and the website are collected from the internet and some are created on my own.
-So, if there is any mistake or wierd usage of grammary, since I am a Taiwanese not a native English or Japanese speaker, please contact me!
+The content of the article and other articles on the website are collected from the internet and some are created on my own.
+So, if there is any mistake or wierd usage of grammary, since I am a Taiwanese instead of a native English or Japanese speaker, please contact me!
 Thanks a lot.